 There are two ways to travel from Phuket to Koh Lipe:

-- One option is to travel by road to one the mainland pier further south, Pakbara Pier is closest to Koh Lipe, to take a cheaper and shorter sea crossing to Koh Lipe.
+- One option is to travel by road to one of the mainland piers further south, Pakbara Pier is closest to Koh Lipe, to take a cheaper and shorter sea crossing to Koh Lipe.

-- In high season there are 2 direct services from Phuket to Koh Lipe which you can book online:
+- There are currently 2 services a day from Phuket to Koh Lipe available to book online.

 Use the Search Box below to buy your tickets from Phuket to Koh Lipe.